ExploRLLM: Guiding Exploration in Reinforcement Learning with Large Language Models: Problem Formulation

 \section{Problem Formulation}

-This study aims to improve the effectiveness of RL agents engaged in robotic pick-and-place tasks.
-For such manipulation tasks, each episode is initiated with a goal described in a linguistic term, represented by $l$.
-The agent, at every time step $t$, perceives an observation $\bm{o}^t$, consisting of an overhead RGB-D image and the state of the end effector.
-In other tabletop manipulation tasks (e.g., Transporter~\cite{zeng2021transporter}), the action space is structured as a pick-and-place primitive, denoted as $\{\mathcal{P}_\mathrm{pick}, \mathcal{P}_\mathrm{place}\}$, where each action contains a position for pick and a position for place in top-down view coordinate.
-Our method, however, simplifies the action space to a single motion primitive: either pick or place.
-This simplification aims to make the RL challenge more tractable.
-The Pick-or-Place action primitive is defined as a tuple containing the primitive index $prim$ (0 for pick, 1 for place) and a top-down view position, expressed as $\mathcal{P}$, $\bm{a}^t = \{prim^t, \mathcal{P}^t\}$.
-At each time step, the agent receives a reward $r$ from the environment comprising a dense reward component, denoted as $r^d$, and an external sparse reward component, referred to as $r^s$.
+In this study, we focus on language-conditioned tabletop manipulation tasks and a detailed overview of the method is shown in Figure~\ref{fig:overview_detailed}.
+Each manipulation task begins at timestep $t=0$ with a linguistically described goal, denoted by $\bm{l}_t$.
+The agent receives an observation $\bm{o}_t$, consisting of an overhead RGB-D image and the state of the end-effector.
+Similar to existing methods (e.g., Transporter~\cite{zeng2021transporter}), the action space involves a pick and a place primitive, denoted as $\{\mathcal{P}_\mathrm{pick}, \mathcal{P}_\mathrm{place}\}$, with each action parameterized by pick and place positions in a top-down view.
+We simplify this to a single motion primitive—either pick or place.
+This simplification makes the RL problem more tractable by eliminating the need to learn a feature representation for each primitive individually.
+The pick or place action is defined as a tuple containing the primitive index $k$ ($0$ for pick, $1$ for place) and a top-down view position, expressed as $\bm{x}$, i.e., $\bm{a}_t = (k_t, \bm{x}_t)$.
+At each time step, the agent receives a reward $r_t$ consisting of a dense reward component $r^d_t$ and a sparse reward $r^s_t$.